PAKISTAN/GENDER

 I want to create awareness among women as well as the general public about women's issues.

 The challenges for a woman to become a journalist begins at home.
-Take the example of my family which is not in favour of journalism as a career for women as it exposes them to meeting people in a male dominated society where women often wear veils.
+Take the example of my family [who are] not in favour of journalism as a career for women as it exposes them to meeting people in a male-dominated society where women often wear veils.
 But my father is backing and respecting my desire to become a journalist.

 Valley Voices